Boxer (armoured fighting vehicle): Production history

+With exceptions for style and ease of reading, the following development and production history is presented in as near-chronological order as possible.

 The Boxer started in 1993 as a joint venture design project between Germany and France, with the UK joining the project in 1996.
 In November 1999, a £70 million contract for eight prototype vehicles (four each, Germany and the UK) was awarded.
 France left the programme in 1999 to pursue its own design, the Véhicule Blindé de Combat d'Infanterie (VBCI).
 In February 2001, the Netherlands joined the programme and an additional four prototypes were built for the Netherlands.
 Boxer, then known as GTK/MRAV/PWV, was unveiled on 12 December 2002.
 The name Boxer was announced when the second prototype appeared.
 At this time the first production run was to have been 200 for each country.

 The UK Ministry of Defence announced its intention to withdraw from the Boxer programme and focus on the Future Rapid Effect System (FRES) in July 2003.
 In October 2003, the first Dutch prototype was delivered.
 In October 2006 the Netherlands confirmed the procurement of 200 Boxers to replace the M577 and the support variants of the YPR-765 in the Royal Netherlands Army.
-Deliveries were scheduled to run from 2013 through to 2018, and within the RNLA the baseline Boxer is called the Pantserwielvoertuig (PWV).
+Deliveries were scheduled to run from 2013 through to 2018, and within the RNLA the baseline Boxer is called the Pantserwielvoertuig (PWV), “Armour[ed] Wheel[ed] Vehicle“.

-On 13 December 2006 the German parliament approved the procurement of 272 Boxers for the German Army, to replace some of its M113 and Fuchs TPz 1 vehicles.
-Production of Boxer had been scheduled to commence in 2004, but production was delayed and the first production example was delivered to the German Army in September 2009.
+On 13 December 2006 the German parliament approved the procurement of 272 Boxers for the German Army, to replace some of its M113 and TPz 1 Fuchs vehicles, although as of Q2 2024 no TPz 1 Fuchs have been replaced by delivered Boxer.
+Production of Boxers had been scheduled to commence in 2004, but production was delayed and the first production example was delivered to the German Army in September 2009.
 Over seven years, prototypes accrued over 90,000 km of reliability trials and over 90,000 km of durability trials.
-There are three production facilities for Boxer, one in the Netherlands (Rheinmetall) and two in Germany (Krauss-Maffei Wegmann and Rheinmetall).
+At this time there were three confirmed production facilities for Boxer, one in the Netherlands (Rheinmetall) and two in Germany (Krauss-Maffei Wegmann and Rheinmetall).
+The original German Boxer order covered 125 APC, 65 command vehicles, 72 ambulance, and 12 driver training vehicles.